 Still not sure where to start with your menu?
 These five principles will lead you to successful meal planning:

-4. Plan for nights where you won’t cook
+4. plan for nights when you won’t cook